ship-nix/nix-npm-exploration/README.md

 nix develop
 ```

-## If you use direnv
+## If you use direnv (recommended)

-Or, if you use `direnv` (recommended), the devShell will be automatically loded, and you don't need to run `nix-develop`!
+The devShell will be automatically loded, and you don't need to run `nix-develop`!

 ## Fully reproducible development environments across systems